 He was sent to earth not to raise the standard set by familiar truths about love but to issue the Freedom Declaration, announcing a new era in the history of the world (Luke 4.44).
 His teaching was all about this new era.
 He was hailed by massive crowds in Jerusalem as their potential liberator.
 His main enemy was the religious establishment of the old era.
 And in God's timing, he was executed on the National Freedom Day or independence day, Passover, when the nation celebrated God's deliverance from slavery in Egypt.
 Everything about him was soaked with the smell of freedom.

 So what is this new era?
 What changed?

 The new era is "Freedom Time."
-Because of many prophets God had sent, Jesus' nation had believed for centuries that at some point God would send a Liberator.
+Because of many prophets God had sent, Jesus's nation had believed for centuries that at some point God would send a Liberator.
 He would be the "Messiah" or "Anointed one," that is, the person specially appointed by God to lead the nation to freedom.
 As God's chosen king, he would go on to rule the whole world the way it should be ruled--with justice and fairness for the good of all--and his rule would never end.
 Under his rule, the world would be healed, blessed, and connected.
 The campaign that God started through Abraham would be completed through him.

-When he talked that way, he put a batch of burning questions into people's minds.
+When he talked that way, he put burning questions into people's minds.

 "When does the new era start, and how?

 What will it look like?